jamjarlabs/JamJarWeb/docs/standard/pointer-system.md

 ## Events

-The Pointer System listens for three events:
+The Pointer System listens for four events:

 * `pointermove` - When the pointer moves.
 * `pointerdown` - When a pointer presses down (mouse click down, touch down).
 * `pointerup` - When a pointer is released (mouse click up, release touch).
+* `wheel` - When a mouse wheel is moved.

 ## Using Pointer System Messages